nyergler/effective-django/_sources/tutorial/authzn.txt

 .. note::

    This implementation will return HTTP 403 (Forbidden) whenever it cannot find the a Contact with the requested ID and owner.
-While this will mask a legitimate 404, you may not want to expose that the object with that ID exists at all in the system if the user does not have permission to access it.
+This will mask legitimate 404 (Not Found) errors.

 We'll use the ``ContactOwnerMixin`` in all of our views.
 For example, ``ContactView`` will look as follows: